-MILLENNIUM CITY shopping centre awarded alongside WIEN MITTE The Mall.
+MILLENNIUM CITY shopping center awarded alongside WIEN MITTE The Mall.

 The basic structure of the DGNB “Buildings in Operation” system is based on the well-known three-pillar model of sustainability and divides the essential aspects of sustainable building operation into the topics of ecological quality, economic quality and socio-cultural and functional quality.